Jack Limpert, Longtime Editor of Washingtonian, Dies at Age 90 - Washingtonian

 “When my young children begged me to quit smoking after my father died of lung cancer at age 63, Jack offered to split the cost of a smoke-ending week for me at Canyon Ranch in Arizona.
 When I returned smoke-free, he said if I stayed that way for the next six months, he’d reimburse me for the half that I had paid.
 I did, and he did.”

 Maybe because he had held the same job for so many years and almost never allowed himself anything like a real vacation, Jack was also very welcoming to staffers who wandered off to other publications and pursuits only to find that they missed the camaraderie on the second floor of 1828 L Street, where the magazine was based for almost half a century.
 At Washingtonian, you could go home again.
-More than a few editors and writers proved it over Jack’s 40 years at the helm
+More than a few editors and writers proved it over Jack’s 40 years at the helm.

 Jack retired as top editor in 2009, but he never really left Washingtonian.
 Until 2012, he still did a line edit on every story in every issue.
 From there, he moved on to a blog, About Editing and Writing, that frequently revisited the challenges of his tenure as editor.